tarwn/lessthandot-hugo/blogs/content/posts/2012-02-22-report-builder-3-0-table.md

   <img style="vertical-align: middle" src="/wp-content/uploads/users/grrlgeek/Wizard.jpg?mtime=1329921629" alt="" width="196" height="225" />
 </p>

 SQL Server Report Builder 3.0 has a built-in Table or Matrix Wizard.
 It will walk you through all the necessary building blocks for a table or matrix, and generate a report layout for you.
-This is great if you’re not comfortable with starting a report from scratch, or want to quickly create a report.
+This is great if you're not comfortable with starting a report from scratch, or want to quickly create a report.

 The Table or Matrix Wizard can be accessed in two ways.
 It will appear on the splash screen when you open Report Builder.
 It can also be found under File > New.